davewilks/Dave-Devportal/README.md

 # devportal <sub><sup>| Cloud Elements developer portal</sup></sub>

-This site is based on [Jekyll](http://jekyllrb.com/), with a dash of [Twitter Bootstrap](http://themes.getbootstrap.com/products/dashboard) added.
+This site is powered by [Jekyll](http://jekyllrb.com/), with a [Twitter Bootstrap Theme](http://themes.getbootstrap.com/products/dashboard) added.

 The master branch is continuously deployed to production.